jasgcode/CRDC_Explorer/README.md

-# CRDC Integrator
+# CRDC Explorer

-CRDC Integrator is a React-based web application that allows users to explore and analyze data from NCI Genomic Data Commons (GDC) and NCI Imaging Data Commons (IDC) through an intuitive interface.
+CRDC Explorer is a React-based web application that allows users to explore and analyze data from NCI Genomic Data Commons (GDC) and NCI Imaging Data Commons (IDC) through an intuitive interface.

-# CRDC Integrator User Guide
+# CRDC Explorer User Guide

 ## Getting Started